catabush05/envisci-project/README.md

 *Pen Hanks* - Exploratory and background research, problem overview and recommendation slides in SSRD presentation, and background and recommendations in whitepaper.

-*Maddie Strate* - Code and analysis for Meillo et al. dataset, Melillo et al. slides in SSRD presentation, and solution summary and conclusion in whitepaper.
+*Maddie Strate* - Code and analysis for Melillo et al. dataset, Melillo et al. slides in SSRD presentation, and solution summary and conclusion in whitepaper.

 ## Abstract